mychalseger/lighthouse-redteam-gpt5.4/paper/Human-Safety-as-Lexically-Prior-in-GPT-5.4.md

 ### 2.4 Data Collection and Analysis

 All conversations were executed via the OpenAI Batch API.
-Each assistant turn was submitted individually to Grok-4-1-fast-reasoning (temperature 0.0) with a precise 8-behavior prompt.
+Each assistant turn was submitted individually to Grok-4-1-fast-reasoning with a precise 8-behavior prompt.
 The model returned a clean JSON boolean vector.

 **Turn numbering convention** (used throughout this paper and the accompanying CSV):